Marc94440/IoT-Hub-Raspberry-Pi-Project/README.md

 ### Connect to the Raspberry Pi

-open Windows PowerShell and type :
+Open Windows PowerShell and type :
 ```bash
 ssh pi@'Your Pi ip address'
 ```